EleutherAI/lm-evaluation-harness/docs/advanced_task_guide.md

 ## Including a Base YAML

-You can base a yaml based on a template, if you like the original yaml but just want to change the prompt, you can do that.
-To do that, use !include and write the name of the template you want to base from.
-This assumes that the base temeplate is in the same directiry.
-Otherwise.
-You will need to define the full path
+You can base a YAML on another YAML file as a template.
+This can be handy when you need to just change the prompt for `doc_to_text` but keep the rest the same or change `filters` to compare which is better.
+Simply use `include` in the YAML file and write the name of the template you want to base from.
+This assumes that the base temeplate is in the same directory.
+Otherwise, You will need to define the full path.
 ```
-include: <name or full path to yaml file>
+include: <YAML file or with full path>
 ...
 ```
+You can find an example of how to use this feature at [gsm8k-cot-self-consistency.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot-self-consistency.yaml) where it is based of [gsm8k-cot.yaml](https://github.com/EleutherAI/lm-evaluation-harness/blob/3c07cc04a92fc467d7c9a94894aeddd58c93a5da/lm_eval/tasks/gsm8k/gsm8k-cot.yaml)

 ## Listing Metrics